Group of women laughing seated at a table 7 Tips to Improve Working Mothers’ Mental Health Mompowerment

 Keep your eyes on your own lane

 Look at social media for new ideas on travel, self-care, or any number of topics, but don’t let others’ experiences be your measuring stick.
 Keep your eyes on your own lane for how you create the life you want.
 Don’t let others’ highlights make you think your life is less than.
-Life is what actually happens between the photos and most people don’t share that.
+Life is what actually happens between the photos.
+Most people don’t share that.
 You’ll either see others’ highlight reels or the low moments, not the stuff between.
-Focus on your needs and you’ll likely be happier and more satisfied with the lifestyle you create.
+Focus on your needs, and you’ll likely be content and more satisfied with the lifestyle you create.

 Ask for what you need at work and at home

-Your significant other is not a mind reader (I know that is disappointing or at least it was to me).
+Your significant other is not a mind reader (I know that is disappointing, or, at least it was to me).
 You must ask for what you need.
-According to a McKinsey survey, the pandemic has helped many working dads realize they want changes.
-This is the perfect time to make changes in how you partner at home.
 Here’s a hint when you’re working on sharing the mental load.
 Either be specific with your ask or get comfortable with things looking a little different.
 I share more on letting go of the mental load.

 It also happens that your employer doesn’t know what you need either.
 If you own a business, your clients won’t know what you need unless you tell them.
 Boundaries absolutely matter.
 Intentionally not responding to late-night emails that aren’t emergencies can let your colleagues, manager, clients, etc. know that you’re not available in the evening.
 It’s more than boundaries, though.
 If you want to shift when, how, or where you work, you must let that be known.
 Be strategic with how you ask and try to create win-win situations.